Layr-Labs/hello-world-avs/README.md

 Welcome to the Hello World AVS.

 This project shows you the simplest functionality you can expect from an AVS.
 It will give you a concrete understanding of the basic components.

 ![hello-world-png](./assets/hello-world-diagram.png)

-There are 5 steps to this AVS:
+User
-- AVS consumer requests a "Hello World" message to be generated and signed
+- AVS consumer requests a "Hello World" message to be generated and signed.
-- AVS takes on the request by emitting an event for operators to pick up the request
+- AVS contract takes on the request and emits an event for the request.
-- any operator who is staked to serve this AVS takes this request, generates this message and signs it
+- Any operator who is staked to serve this AVS takes this request, generates this message and signs it.
-- the operator submits this message with their signature back to the AVS
+- The operator submits this message with their signature back to the AVS.
-- *if the operator is in fact registered to the AVS and has the minimum needed stake, the submission is accepted*
+- *If the operator is in fact registered to the AVS and has the minimum needed stake*, the submission is accepted.

 That's it.
 This simple flow highlights some of the core mechanics of how AVSs work.